 There's nothing better than gathering around the warm glow of a fire with your friends and family.
-Our outdoor fire pits are available in a number of unique designs, materials, and sizes to complement any yard or patio.
+Our outdoor fire pits are available in a number of unique designs, materials, and sizes to complement any yard, patio, or outdoor space.

 Make sure to check out our detailed fire pit buying guide to find the best style and size for your space.

 What Size Outdoor Fire Pit Do I Need?

 Large (36-Inch Diameter or Larger): These heavy-duty large wood fire pits are designed to be permanent structures and can hold the most amount of wood for the biggest fires.

 Medium (30-Inch to 35-inch Diameter): One of the most popular types, these typically feature convenient stands and are easy to maneuver.